JohnZhong2021/Python-practice-project/README.md

   This is one of the convenient python projects that has a lot of use in the future.
 The program helps get you the username and domain name from an email address.
 You can even customize the application and send a message to the host with this information.
+# 06Binary_search_algorithm
+  Have you ever heard the proverb, “finding a needle in a haystack.”
+This program is designed to do just that- by using a binary search algorithm.
+You can create a list of random numbers between 0 to 100, with every succeeding number having a difference of 2 between them.